cldershem/homelessgaffer/README.md

 - flake8 should only check .py files
 - find better way to do async
 - set title=page in base.html?
+- make it not look like crap
+- reimplement users and/or disqus for comments
+- get some content
+- admin can only access admin
+- make some better classes
+    - user should have an update method?
+- admin approval of new users
+- draft mode for new pages and posts
+    - @adminOrAuthorRequired
+    - hg.com/page/draftpages/newpagetitle
+- api to add pages from
+- integrate bike wiki?
+    -moinmoin?
+    -is another framework really necessary?

 ###CHANGELOG
+- disabled user registration until needed
 - fixed BASE-DIR in pre hook
 - finished user blueprint
 - finished blog blueprint